-Pre-hospital triage
+Pre-hospital triage.

 1.1 Description Patients who have suffered significant trauma are assessed by the Scottish Ambulance Service (SAS) using the SAS Trauma Triage Tool (SASTTT).
-Rationale The Trauma system relies on the need of the patient and the capacity of the service being matched and triage will help deliver this.
+Rationale The trauma system relies on the need of the patient and the capacity of the service being matched and triage will help deliver this.
 5-13 Numerator Number of major trauma patients who are assessed by the SAS, using the SASTTT.
 Denominator Number of major trauma patients who arrive by the SAS.
-Note May 22 - STAG steering group agreed that patients with pre- hospital medical team in attendance have already been triaged so TTT data is not required.
+Note May 2022 - the STAG steering group agreed that patients with pre-hospital medical team (PHMT) in attendance have already been triaged so SASTTT data are not required.
+KPI met if mode of arrival is PHMT - data updated from January 2023.

 The triage tool will be reviewed by the SAS to ensure it is highlighting the right patients to go to the right hospitals.
 Although triage will be protocol-based, it is acknowledged that provider judgement ('up-triage', when a provider feels that the protocol underestimates the degree of injury; and 'down-triage' when a provider feels that the protocol overestimates the degree of injury) adds to the performance of triage.
-This information will be recorded, and it will therefore be possible to assess the performance of the triage trauma tool as well as provider judgement.
+This information will be recorded, and it will be possible to assess the performance of the triage trauma tool as well as provider judgement.
 This will provide useful data for the further development and refinement of the triage tool in Scotland, with a view to optimising under and over triage rates.

-Pre alert
+Pre alert.

-1.2 Description Patients who are triaged as requiring Major Trauma Centre (MTC) care are notified to the receiving hospital (pre-alert).
-Rationale Pre alerts allow trauma teams to be assembled prior to arrival of the patient, improving the care they receive in the initial stages of their hospital journey ^{6,14} Numerator Number of patients triaged as requiring MTC care for whom a pre alert is recorded.
-Denominator Number of patients triaged as requiring MTC care.
-Note May 2023 - STAG steering group agreed to change denominator to ISS > 15.
-This was ratified by the STN Core group in June 2023 and will be updated in eSTAG later this year.
+1.2 Description Patients with major trauma (injury severity score (ISS) >15) are notified to the receiving hospital (pre-alert).
+Rationale Pre alerts allow trauma teams to be assembled prior to arrival of the patient, improving the care they receive in the initial stages of their hospital journey.
+Numerator Number of patients with major trauma for whom a pre alert is recorded.
+Denominator Number of patients with major trauma.
+Note November 2023 - Change to denominator from MTC care to ISS >15 now ratified by the STN core group (June 2023) and Scottish Government National Audit Programme Board (Health) (SGNAPB(H)) (November 2023).
+This change will be updated in eSTAG in early 2024.

-Diversion to lower level of care
+Diversion to lower level of care.

-1.3 Description Patients who are triaged as requiring MTC care are taken directly to a MTC if they are within 45 minutes' travel time.
-Rationale The aim of the trauma system is to deliver patients to definitive care, whenever possible; to provide safer care, decrease mortality and improve functional outcome. ^{2,15-17} Numerator Number of patients triaged to MTC care that are within 45 minutes' travel time of a MTC and are taken directly to a MTC.
-Denominator Number of patients triaged to MTC care that are within 45 minutes' travel time of a MTC.
-Note May 2023 - STAG steering group agreed to change denominator to ISS > 15.
-This was ratified by the STN Core group in June 2023 and will be updated in eSTAG later this year.
+1.3 Description Patients who are triaged as requiring MTC care are taken directly to an MTC if they are within 45 minutes' travel time.
+Rationale The aim of the trauma system is to deliver patients to definitive care, whenever possible; to provide safer care, decrease mortality and improve functional outcome.
+2,15-17 Numerator Number of patients triaged to MTC care that are within 45 minutes travel time of an MTC and are taken directly to a MTC.
+Denominator Number of patients triaged to MTC care that are within 45 minutes' travel time of an MTC.
+Note November 2023 - STAG steering group agreed to change denominator to ISS >15.
+This was ratified by the STN core group in June 2023.
+January 2024 - Discussions with SAS required on how to determine 45-minute timeframe.